 Just… don’t do it!
 This isn’t just a matter of the pen ink, it’s mostly the DIY factor.

-But when tattooing you’re basically injecting ink on yourself.
+But when tattooing, you’re basically injecting ink on yourself.

 There’s a reason why tattoo inks exist.

-They’re made to have as few chemicals and allergens as possible and in very sterile environments.
 You can even very easily get tattoo ink on Amazon, but honestly?
 If you’re inexperienced and don’t even own a machine yet, don’t try it.

 Using ink for DIY tattoos is very dangerous.
 You can get serious infections.